 Conclusion

-Stop accepting eye fatigue as the cost of doing business.
-If your eyes are painfully dry, start with the Systane drops.
-If monitor glare is giving you headaches, invest in the BenQ ScreenBar.
-Pick the tool that targets your exact symptom and take your workstation ergonomics seriously.
+Stop accepting eye fatigue.
+If your eyes are dry, buy the Systane drops.
+If monitor glare causes headaches, get the BenQ ScreenBar.
+Identify your exact symptom, purchase the corresponding hardware, and fix your workstation ergonomics today.

 Honestly, I was skeptical about this at first.
 But after trying out the tips, my eyes feel so much better!
 I didn’t know blinking more often was a thing. ????